What it’s Like to Gain Fieldwork Experience in an Interdisciplinary Pediatric Clinic Geared Toward Autism Therapy

 January 10, 2022

-Choosing to work with children with autism spectrum disorder (ASD) is life-changing for everyone involved.
-Sometimes the choice is made long before entering a university, and sometimes it seems to fall into your lap.
+Choosing to work in caring fields for children is life-changing for everyone involved.
+Sometimes the choice to work in pediatric therapy is made long before entering a university, and sometimes it seems to fall into your lap.

-No matter how they get there, our Hopebridge Heroes consider themselves lucky to have the opportunity to work in this community, and we wish to extend those opportunities even further.
+No matter how they get there, our Hopebridge clinicians consider themselves lucky to have the opportunity to work in this community, and we wish to extend those opportunities even further.

-As part of our vision to continue to help others learn and grow – which includes our kiddos and our team members – we are dedicated to supporting undergraduate and graduate level students on an array of paths.
-Through our Hopebridge Advancement & Learning Opportunities (HALO), we offer the Hopebridge Fieldwork Experience for students looking to elevate their careers in speech and occupational therapy, in addition to applied behavior analysis (ABA).
+As part of our vision to continue to help others learn and grow – which includes our kids and our team members – we are dedicated to supporting undergraduate and graduate level students on an array of paths.
+We offer the Hopebridge Fieldwork Experience for students looking to elevate their careers in speech and occupational therapy, in addition to applied behavior analysis (ABA).

 We’re always looking for passionate, talented individuals to stand alongside SLPs, OTs, Psychologists and more to continue learning for kids with autism.

-Whether students specifically seek out our programs or are placed in one of our pediatric clinics through partnerships with universities around the country, we provide a unique learning environment within the autism space so they can build upon their skill sets to use throughout their careers.
+When students are placed in one of our pediatric clinics through our university partnerships around the country, we provide a unique learning environment so they can build upon their skill sets to use throughout their careers.
 Our goals are to supply best-in-class supervision and create an effective pathway for students to excel in school and beyond, all while reigniting their enthusiasm for their fields.

 Why choose Hopebridge for your internship or externship in speech therapy or occupational therapy?
 For students seeking a pediatric clinical rotation, our programs are unmatched.

-In addition to getting the rundown on our university partnerships from Hopebridge Student Fieldwork Coordinator and Certified Occupational Therapy Assistant (COTA/L), Boyd Teusch, we spoke to former speech therapy and occupational therapy students for their perspectives.
+In addition to getting the rundown on our university partnerships from Hopebridge Outpatient Fieldwork and Professional Development Advisor Abby Hamilton, MS, OTR/L, we spoke to former speech therapy and occupational therapy students for their perspectives.
 We asked them to share the benefits of working at Hopebridge to gain their clinical hours.
 Here are the main reasons they appreciated spending part of their schooling in our centers:

-1. Insight into the world of autism and pediatrics
+1. Insight into the world of autism and other developmental disorders

 Many schools, hospitals and clinics offer pediatric outpatient experience, but the Hopebridge environment provides a deeper look into the autism community.
 With a program that is centered around early intensive behavioral interventions (EIBI), our students have the chance to work closely with the behavior side of treatment, in addition to using their skill sets to treat children with a range of other diagnoses.
-This includes having front-row “tickets” to view the progress of some patients who are in the center for up to 40 hours per week.
-Hopebridge students are able to learn more about ASD and ABA therapy to determine if this is a population they’d like to better serve in the future.
+This includes supporting the progress of some patients who are in the center for up to 40 hours per week.
+Hopebridge students are able to learn more about autism spectrum disorder (ASD) and ABA therapy to determine if this is a population they’d like to better serve in the future.

 “It’s so rare to get this condensed of an introduction to autism.
 In most other pediatric settings, you’ll have some exposure to children with autism, but this was a huge crash course on so many elements of the spectrum I wouldn’t have found anywhere else.
-Our students gain the skills here, and even if they don’t stay with us long-term – which we hope they do! – they can pull from the skill sets they acquired here, wherever they end up,” said Leah Rischar, COTA, who has worked for Hopebridge the past three years since she served our patients as a student.
+Our students gain the skills here, and even if they don’t stay with us long-term – which we hope they do! – they can pull from the skill sets they acquired here, wherever they end up,” said Leah Rischar, COTA, who worked for Hopebridge after her student fieldwork experience.

 2. Interdisciplinary, collaborative model